Chart Color Schemes

 Balgowlah features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Balgowlah's dwelling structure, as per the latest Census, consisted of 34.6% houses and 65.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Sydney metro's figures of 36.7% houses and 63.3% other dwellings.
-Home ownership in Balgowlah was at 34.7%, aligning with the Sydney metro level.
-Mortgaged dwellings accounted for 33.5%, while rented dwellings were 31.8%.
-The median monthly mortgage repayment in Balgowlah was $3,250, below Sydney metro's average of $3,800.
-Median weekly rent was recorded at $640, compared to Sydney metro's $720.
-Nationally, Balgowlah's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Balgowlah's dwelling structure, as per the latest Census, consisted of 34.6% houses and 65.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 34.7% houses and 63.3% other dwellings.
+Home ownership in Balgowlah was at 34.7%, with mortgaged dwellings at 33.5% and rented ones at 31.8%.
+The median monthly mortgage repayment in the area was $3,250, below Sydney metro's average of $3,800.
+Median weekly rent in Balgowlah was $640, compared to Sydney metro's $720.
+Nationally, Balgowlah's mortgage repayments were higher at $3,250 versus Australia's average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing